Unisys Announces 1Q21 Results

 C&I:

-- Supported by 24.2% YoY growth in C&I revenue in the U.S. & Canada
+o Supported by 24.2% YoY growth in C&I revenue in the U.S. & Canada

 CPF:

-- The YoY constant-currency decline was driven in part by loss of low-margin third-party contracts
+o The YoY constant-currency decline was driven in part by loss of low-margin third-party contracts

 Conference Call